thojmr/PregnancyPlus/README.md

 # Introduction
 This repository contains the PregnancyPlus plugin, that adds additional belly sliders in Studio and Maker.
 It is intended to compliment the [KK_Pregnancy](https://github.com/ManlyMarco/KoikatuGameplayMods) plugin, but can be used without it.
-(For example: HS2 , AI)
+(For example: HS2)
 The belly shape will persist in any game mode when slider values are saved to the characters card, or scene.

 **